What is speed reading?

-At Shichida, our oldest group of children (currently in Grade 2 and 3 at school) are in the midst of working towards that in their Shichida Primary School Program.
+At Shichida, our oldest group of children (currently in Grade 2 and 3 at school) are in the midst of working towards that goal in their Shichida Primary School Program.

 Then, from the second year of the Primary School Program (where the children are 7 and 8 years old), they are introduced to wave and quantum speed reading – where they develop their right brain or subconscious speed reading skills and deepen their concentration and working memory.

 Those who can read fast with comprehension are those who have learned how to have optimal communication between both of their brain’s hemispheres and access the subconscious mind more consciously.

-Dr Win Wenger has a Ph.D. in education and the world authority on studies of intellectual power and motivation.
+Dr. Win Wenger has a Ph.D. in Education and the world authority on studies of intellectual power and motivation.
 The following was quoted in his book ‘The Einstein Factor’ about Makoto Shichida:

-“Japanese accelerative learning pioneer Dr. Makoto Shichida used a tactic similar to Caesar’s, to outmaneuver learning blocks.
+“Japanese accelerative learning pioneer Dr. Makoto Shichida used a tactic similar to Caesar’s, to outmanoeuvre learning blocks.
 He discovered that a speedy input of data can short-circuit the slow left brain.
 The left brain processes only one word or phrase at a time.
 But you can learn a foreign language, read a book, or absorb higher math at hundreds of times the rate.
-The trick, Shichida discovered, is to feed the data into your brain too fast for your conscious mind to follow it.”
+The trick is, Shichida discovered, is to feed the data into your brain too fast for your conscious mind to follow it.”

 In the early stages of the Shichida wave reading training, children are encouraged to work just on their instincts and subconscious mind to take in information.

-The following steps are taken in the speed reading class.
+The following steps are taken in the speed reading class:

-Step 1: The children are blindfolded using an eye-mask
+Step 1: The children are blindfolded using an eye-mask.

 Step 2: The children are handed a book they have never seen before and are instructed to flip through the book a few times.